Inedo/inedo-docs/Content/proget/api/packages/promote/promotion-query.md

 ```
 :::

+Note, it is not considered an error if the promoted package and it's history do not exist.

 ## Authentication and API Keys { #authentication }

 The following is a summary of access types and their corresponding requirements for various API keys types and endpoints within this API.